 For mine owners and operators, achieving final bond release can feel like a difficult-to-reach milestone.
-Several factors need to align for reclamation success, and attaining final closure often takes many years — or even decades.
+Several factors need to align for reclamation success, and attaining final closure often takes years—or even decades.
 Over the last 13 years, Trihydro has worked with clients to achieve final bond release for six mine permits in four states (Wyoming, Colorado, New Mexico, and Texas).

 1. Set aggressive goals